-The subject site is currently zoned Rural Countryside Zone (RU) and Open Space (O1) in the City of Ottawa Zoning By-law 2008-250.
 The subject site is proposed to be developed with single detached units, townhomes and stacked townhomes at densities in keeping with the evolving character of the area.
-A ZBA amending By-law 2008-250 is required to support the proposal.
+A ZBA amending Bylaw 2008-250 is required to support the proposal and is further detailed later in this report.

-A Draft Plan of Subdivision is also required to divide the lands into lots and blocks in accordance with the proposal which can then be conveyed or sold separately in the future.
+A DPS is also required to divide the lands into lots and blocks in accordance with the proposal which can then be conveyed or sold separately in the future.